codefellows/sea-w31-uge/README.md

 ##### 12. Push the branch to the `origin` remote on GitHub

 ##### 13. Send a pull request from this branch to Code Fellows' `master` branch

+Answers to your Questions!

+1. 7 - Quite likely
+2. All the Git info was super helpful.
+3. I would say that the class begins at 10:00 - come at 9:00 if you need help with pre-work.
+I didn't get the memo.. haha!